Make the time to grow your accounting practice

 Is there a member of your company who would be interested in taking over the practice?
 Although at first blush, this may appear to be a tempting proposition, it is critical to examine the idea in light of all of its positive and negative aspects.

 Again, it’s necessary to detach ourselves from our feelings and think about this situation strictly from a business perspective.
 Does the potential buyer possess the financial resources necessary to acquire the company at the asking price?
 Are they equipped with the necessary business acumen, expertise, and leadership qualities to run their own company?
 Have you set aside some time to instruct them?

 There are instances when it is in the best interest of your company to market itself and sell to a customer with whom you have no prior connection.

 Preparing for sale

-As with selling any business, preparation is the key.
-The better you prepare, the better the outcome.
-Start planning the sale 6-12 months so that you can evaluate your practice’s performance and make any necessary changes or improvements to make it more attractive to a buyer.
+When marketing any kind of business, preparation is the most important factor.
+The more thoroughly you prepare, the more successfully you will do the task.
+Start planning the sale six to twelve months in advance so that you have enough time to analyse the success of your practice and make any modifications or upgrades that are necessary to make it more appealing to a buyer.

 Your client base and your ability to keep them are two of the most important things to think about, along with your price structure, personnel and employment contracts, and any leases or licences you may have.
 Think about the aspects that set your firm apart from others that offer accounting services.
 Imagine that you are a possible customer who is interested in purchasing the solution, and think about the features of the process that would appeal to you.

 The expansion of your company